4d/docs/website/translated_docs/es/Debugging/debugging-remote.md

 * the debugger of a remote 4D client - if the remote session has access to Design mode.

 The attached debugger is called whenever a 4D Server encounters:
-* a break point
+* un punto de ruptura
 * a `TRACE` command
-* a caught command
+* un comando de captura
 * un error

 Keep in mind that error messages are sent to the attached debugger machine.
 This means that in the case of a remote debugger, server error messages are displayed on the remote 4D client.